 The National Security Group, Inc. Releases Earnings

-The National Security Group, Inc. (NASDAQ: NSEC) results for the three months and six months ended June 30, 2016 and 2015, based on US generally accepted accounting principles, were reported today as follows:
+The National Security Group, Inc. (NASDAQ: NSEC) results for the three months ended March 31, 2016 and 2015, based on accounting principles generally accepted in the United States of America, were reported today as follows:

 |Reconciliation of Net Income to non-GAAP Measurement|